Aleks-dotcom/writeups/KillerQueen2021/Fufu/README.md

 create(0,0xe0,b'WWWWWWWW')
 ```

 the size of this allocation(0xe0) is important.
+We will see why soon.

 the state of the heap after the call for malloc(0xe0):
 ```